 In case you need other ideas on what to do in Geneva, please see our additional checklist below:

-- CERN – The birthplace of the web and the largest physics laboratory in the world
+- CERN – The birthplace of the web, CERN is the largest physics laboratory in the world.

 - Carouge – A charming little town for artisans and artists.